esinanturan/Malcore-Free-Courses/The Beginning/Introduction to C.md

     <img src="../.github/img_5.png" height="512" width="512"/>
 </p>

+# NOTE: THIS IS A WORK IN PROGRESS AND IS NOT RELEASED YET

 **Shameless plug**

 This course is given to you for free by the Malcore team: [https://m4lc.io/course/c/register](https://m4lc.io/course/c/register)